Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Homological properties of and

 For $p\in \{2, 3\}$ the global dimension of $S_k(p, 2p)$ was determined in \cite{P}.
-For $p>3$, this homological invariant was, as far as we know, unknown until now.
-As we have shown, the global dimension of the principal block of $S_k(p, 2p)$ is $4(p-1)$, so we just need to check the global dimension of the non-principal blocks of $S_k(p, 2p)$.
+For $p>3$, this homological invariant was determined in \citep{zbMATH02005565} using the theory of algebraic groups.
+However, in such cases the projective dimension (and injective dimension) of the tensor space remains to be determined.
+In this section, we illustrate another way to compute $\gldim S_k(p, 2p)$ based on the cellular structure of the symmetric group, and as by-product we obtain the projective and injective dimension of the tensor space.
+With our approach we have shown already that the global dimension of the principal block of $S_k(p, 2p)$ is $4(p-1)$, so we just need to check the global dimension of the non-principal blocks of $S_k(p, 2p)$.

-\subsubsection{Blocks of $S(n, d)$}
+\subsubsection{Blocks of $S_k(n, d)$}

 Since $(k^n)^{\otimes d}$ affords a double centraliser property between $S_k(n, d)$ and $\Lambda_k(n, d)$ the blocks of $S_k(n, d)$ are in one to one correspondence with the blocks of $\Lambda_k(n, d)$ in the sense that if $\mathcal{B}$ is a block of $\Lambda_k(n, d)$, then $\Hom_{S_k(n, d)}((k^n)^{\otimes d}, -)$ sends the injective modules of the respective block ${S_k(n, d)}_\mathcal{B}$ to the Young modules living in the block $\mathcal{B}$ (for example, this follows a similar argument as in \citep[Corollary 5.38]{zbMATH01361790} together with Equation (\ref{eqone})).
 Moreover, if $X$ is the maximal multiplicity-free direct summand of $(k^n)^{\otimes d}$ living in the block $\mathcal{B}$, then the block component of the Schur algebra corresponding to the block $\cB$ is Morita equivalent to $\End_{\mathcal{B}}(X)$.
 Further, $\mathcal{B}$ can be written as a quotient of a block component of $k\cS_d$, say $\mathcal{K}$, and $\End_{\mathcal{B}}(X)\cong \End_{\mathcal{K}}(X)$.
 So the block component ${S_k(n, d)}_\mathcal{B}$ is also completely determined by the block $\mathcal{K}$.